itsyunnie/GIS-for-Remote-Assessment-of-Residential-Properties/README.md

 - **DataPreprocessing.ipynb**: A Jupyter notebook for initial data preparation and cleaning.
 - **FindSaveImages.ipynb**: A Jupyter notebook dedicated to extracting and saving high-resolution images for each tax parcel in Fulton County, GA.

 ### 2. Database Creation
-Create a database containing the highest resolution images available for all tax parcels in Fulton County, GA, ensuring data is ready for analysis.
+(Future Direction) Create a database containing the highest resolution images available for all tax parcels in Fulton County, GA, ensuring data is ready for analysis.

 ### 3. Housing Condition Assessment
 Develop a predictive model to assess housing conditions, with a focus on roof analysis, using overhead imagery:
 - **RoofAnalysis.ipynb**: Includes two primary steps:
    1. **Roof Detection**: Identify the presence and location of roofs in images by using Roboflow platform.
 You can call Roboflow API and use the model we trained.
+   2. **Roof Segmentation**: (Future Direction) Convert the bounding boxes to segmentation masks.
+Then, remove background using segmentation masks.

 ## Contact
-For queries or collaboration inquiries, please open an issue in this repository or contact us directly at `contact@example.com`.
+For queries or collaboration inquiries, please open an issue in this repository.